valtech/aem-easy-content-upgrade/Readme.md

 # File and Folder Structure

-All migration scripts need to be located in `/conf/groovyconsole/scripts/aecu` (recommended) or `/var/groovyconsole/scripts/aecu`.
+All migration scripts need to be located in:

+* `/apps/aecu-scripts` (AEM Cloud)
+* `/conf/groovyconsole/scripts/aecu` (AEM onprem)
+* `/var/groovyconsole/scripts/aecu` (deprecated)

-The first is recommended with AEM as a Cloud Service due to [restrictions with the `/var` repository location](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/build-and-deployment.html?lang=en#including-%2Fvar-in-content-package).
+AEM as a Cloud Service requires the scripts in /apps to avoid issues with the startup hook.
+Manual scripts can still be located in /conf.

-There you can create an unlimited number of folders and files.
+In this folder you can create an unlimited number of folders and files.
 E.g. organize your files by project or deployment.
 The content of the scripts is plain Groovy code that can be run via [Groovy Console](https://github.com/OlsonDigital/aem-groovy-console).

 If your package containing the scripts is bundled in another package please make sure that this is done using "subPackages" in pom.xml.